-Mt.
+Location: Mt.
 Oxford Auditorium

 Metabolic Laboratory Conference - Review of laboratory findings, discussions of cases and of general laboratory or clinical issues that may relate to patient care.
 Clinical faculty and staff and laboratory faculty and staff attend.

 First Monday 2:00 PM –3:00 PM

 Location: Education 2 South Bldg.

 *Required to attend when on the Inherited Metabolic Diseases clinic and biochemical genetics laboratory rotation.

 Genetics Radiology Conference - Review of patient specific radiological studies with discussion regarding the findings and possible differential diagnoses.
 Clinical faculty and staff and radiology faculty and trainees attend.

-Friday 7:30 AM
+First Friday 7:30 AM – 8:30 AM

 Location: Mt.
 Lincoln conference room (CHCO)